 - (a) The analysis remains valid for the intended period of operation.
 The time dependent parameter value for the intended operating period should not exceed the time dependent parameter value used in the existing analysis. - (b) The analysis has been projected to the end of the intended period of operation.
-The value of the analysis parameter value should be changed based on the time dependent parameter projected for the intended operating period, and the value of the analysis parameter should continue to meet acceptance criteria. - (c) The effects of ageing on the intended function(s) of the structure or component will be adequately managed for the intended period of operation.
-The value of the analysis parameter should be set (as part of the ageing management programme) to ensure that ageing effects are adequately
+The value of the analysis parameter should be changed on the basis of the time dependent parameter projected for the intended operating period, and the value of the analysis parameter should continue to meet acceptance criteria. - (c) The effects of ageing on the intended function of the structure or component will be adequately managed for the intended period of operation.
+The value of the analysis parameter should be set (as part of the ageing management programme) to ensure that ageing effects are adequately managed and that the value of the analysis parameter will continue to meet the acceptance criteria throughout the intended period of operation.